 All the while I think about how grateful I am that this is just about Steve.
 (That’s the kidney stone if you haven’t figured it out yet.)

 I don’t know who she was.
 I had never met her before and will probably never see her again in my life.
-But I can’t forget the look in her eyes when she walked out from her appointment, headed through the waiting room on her way to wherever, after her meeting with her doctor was finished.
+But I can’t forget the look in her eyes when she walked out from her appointment, headed through the waiting room on her way to wherever after her meeting with her doctor was finished.
 She came out of the doorway and her eyes met mine for just a brief moment.
 I couldn’t help but notice her tears.
 The look on her face was the look of a woman who had just gotten bad news.
 And my heart broke for this stranger.

 How many times do we let fear stop us from being Jesus to someone?

-(Yes, in part I am talking about Syrian refugees, social outcasts and political enemies.
+(Yes, in part I am talking about Syrian refugees, social outcasts, and political enemies.
 But I’m not looking to join a political debate.
 I understand the concern.
 I understand the fear.
 I also believe Jesus never called us to safety and comfort.
 You can do with that what you will, believe what you will, and think what you will about these situations.
 It's okay if it's not the way I think.
 Really it is.
 And just so you don't jump to disagree with me without knowing what you might or might not disagree with; I do think we should help people who have lost everything, what that help looks like I don't know.
-Perhaps it's sending aide overseas, perhaps it is opening our doors with wisdom and caution.
+Perhaps it's sending aid overseas, perhaps it is opening our doors with wisdom and caution.
 I think we should love others and seek to make peace rather than get our way.
-I think we should remember that Jesus loves the person we see as dangerous, sinful or our enemy as much as He loves us.
+I think we should remember that Jesus loves the person we see as dangerous, sinful, or our enemy as much as He loves us.
 Either way, and whatever you believe, we shouldn't react out of fear even just on social media.
-Let us also be as wise with our words as we want our government to be.)
+Let us also be as wise with our words as we want our government to be with its actions.)

 Jesus was brave.
 I don’t think he was fearless, I think he was bold and courageous in the face of fear.
 (After all, He did pray and ask God to ‘take this cup’ from Him before his arrest.
 That sounds like fear to me.)
 Fear never stopped Him.